 If a prime minister who has lost a confidence vote asks for a dissolution, the Governor General probably has the discretion to decide whether anyone else is capable of forming a government.
-See also section 3.1.9, below.
+(See also section 3.1.9.)

-3.1.4 When must an election be held?
+3.1.4 When Must an Election Be Held?

 Amendments were made to the Canada Elections Act during the 39th Parliament to provide for fixed-term general elections to be held every four years.
-The amendments to the Act do not affect the power of the Governor General to dissolve Parliament and call for a general election, nor do they affect the prerogative of the prime minister to tender advice to the Governor General on these matters.
-Thus, on three occasions under the amended Canada Elections Act, Parliament was dissolved prior to the fixed election date.
+However, the amendments to the Act do not affect the power of the Governor General to dissolve Parliament and call for a general election, nor do they affect the prerogative of the prime minister to tender advice to the Governor General on these matters.
+Thus, on four occasions under the amended Canada Elections Act, Parliament has been dissolved prior to the fixed election date.
 The first election held in accordance with the amended Act was on 19 October 2015.

-3.1.5 What power does the Governor General possess to ask a party leader to form a government?
+3.1.5 What Power Does the Governor General Possess to Ask a Party Leader to Form a Government?

-Unless the government already in office continues in office, the Governor General asks the person most likely to enjoy the confidence of the House to form a government.
+Unless the government already in office continues in office, the Governor General asks the person most likely to enjoy the confidence of the House of Commons to form a government.
 Traditionally, the leader of the party with the most seats in the House is most likely to enjoy the confidence of the House, but this need not always be true.
+As political scientist Andrew Heard has pointed out:

-All constitutional authorities are agreed that a government has the right to remain in office to meet the legislature when an election results in no majority position for any party.5
+All constitutional authorities are agreed that a government has the right to remain in office to meet the legislature when an election results in no majority position for any party.4

-3.1.6 What are the rights or powers of the Governor General to dismiss a prime minister/government or to replace a prime minister/government?
+3.1.6 What Are the Rights or Powers of the Governor General to Dismiss or to Replace a Prime Minister/Government?

-Just as a Governor General has the legal power to appoint a government, they also have the power to dismiss it.
+The Governor General has the power to appoint a government or to dismiss it.
 However, this power is constrained by certain constitutional conventions.